ErgoPractice News – February 2021

 Recognizing physical differences between female clinicians and male clinicians, SurgiTel has developed loupes and LED lights that meet special requirements of female clinicians.
 The main physical differences of the average female clinician compared to the average male clinician are narrower head width, smaller noses, weaker neck muscles, and longer eyelashes.
 Due to the differences in neck musculature (13.5cm average female neck circumference vs 19.5cm average male neck circumference), female clinicians will experience chronic neck pain earlier in their careers than male clinicians.1

 In the early 2010s, we added Micro Line loupes to the family of SurgiTel ErgoVision™ magnification loupes.
 These loupes were designed to be smaller and lighter in weight but with the same level of magnification and visual clarity.
-We now have micro versions of both Galilean and Prism/Expanded-Field magnification.
-Figure 1 shows Micro EVK350 FLM & TTL models with micro LED headlights.
+We now have micro versions of both Galilean and prism/Expanded-Field magnification.
+Figure 1 shows Micro EVK 350 Front-Lens-Mounted (FLM) and Through-The-Lens (TTL) models with Micro LED headlights.
 It is noted that prism 3.5x loupes are becoming the new standard for next-generation dentists whose longer working distance than older generation dentists necessitates more magnification power.2

 Extra Small Frames with Narrower Front Face Width